WebGeneralisation/webgeneralisation.github.com/README.md

 ## webgeneralisation.github.com
 ## ============================

-This is main 'homepage' of the WebGen 2.0 project!
+This is the main 'homepage' of the WebGen 2.0 project!

 ## About this site